|HOG HUNTING STRATEGIES

 Wild boar hunting has been around for thousands of years, from the Persians’ first attempt to slay these

-fighter that never surrenders without a fight.
-Despite its aggressive nature, this omnivore is tranquil if not
+vicious fighter that never surrenders without a fight.
+Despite its aggressive nature, this omnivore is tranquil

-hunting sphere for years and years to come.
-Although hunting for boars has radically changed its ways in comparison
+our hunting sphere for years and years to come.
+Although hunting for boars has radically changed its ways in

 Reference: Wikipedia and Razvan Marian Jr.